gg582/seoulism-intense.vim/README.md

   Highlights inspired by mineral/metal-like pigments seen in traditional decorative work.

 * **Safflower red dye**
-  Reds tuned to feel warm and vivid—more like natural dye than “error-only” red.
+  Reds tuned to feel warm and vivid--more like natural dye than "error-only" red.

 * **Pine ash black**
   Matte black tuned with a subtle blue glint.